pyenv/pyenv/README.md

-# Groom your app’s Ruby environment with rbenv.
+# Seamlessly manage your app’s Ruby environment with rbenv.

 Use rbenv to pick a Ruby version for your application and guarantee that your development environment matches production.
 Put rbenv to work